Girma3/linked-list/README.md

 - This is solution for top [Linked-lists](https://www.theodinproject.com/lessons/javascript-linked-lists)
 - the file run using node example-(node list.js);
 # what I learned
-- I learned bout linked list ther behaviour and how they are good for insertion and deletion without reshuffle  the list.
+- I learned bout linked list there behaviour and how they are good for insertion and deletion without reshuffle  the list.
 # continued development
 - I want to learn more about on  how to use linked list in code with the other data structure to solve problem  efficently.
 # useful material